paulmaunders/TFTP-PXE-Boot-Server/README.md

 This project contains the basic files and folder setup needed for a TFTP PXELINUX server.

+It currently has support for network (PXE) installing:

+* Centos 6.x
+* Centos 7.0

 To use it, you need to

 1. Set up a TFTP server.
 If you are using a Mac you could use this one - http://ww2.unime.it/flr/tftpserver/